JoseEspinosa/BovReg-Reproducibility/README.md

 containers for bioinformatics tools in the three above-mentioned flavours (Conda, Docker and Singularity).

 ---
-**NOTE**
+**Note**

-If you don't want to use any of the proposed solutions, as a minimum requirement to allow us reproduce your results, you should note the name and the versions of the programs used in your workflow.
+If you don't want to use any of the proposed solutions, as a minimum requirement you should note the name and the versions of the programs used in your workflow to allow us reproduce your results.

 ---

-#### <a name="docker"></a> 1.a.1 Docker
+#### <a name="docker"></a> 1.a.i.
+Docker

 In our template, all the software that is needed to run the pipeline can be found as a [Docker](http://www.docker.com) image on DockerHub [here](https://hub.docker.com/r/cbcrg/bovreg-demo/).
 To generate a Docker image all the instructions